- Reference Number: HEY1284/2025

 Swelling is a normal response to injury and surgery but can cause pain and limit movement.
 To help reduce this:

-• Try to keep your fingers and thumb moving as much as you are able to, within the dressing.
+- Try to keep your fingers and thumb moving as much as you can, within the dressing.

-The swelling may persist a number of months, this is a normal part of the healing process.
+The swelling may persist several months; this is a normal part of the healing process.
 You should keep your fingers elevated where possible and complete your exercises in this elevated position.

 Scar massage and desensitisation

-Once the wound has healed it is important to start touching and massaging the scar.
+Once the wound has healed it is important to massage the scar:

 Please note while you have a lack of sensation in your hand, you will need to be very careful when cooking and holding sharp objects not to burn or cut your fingers.